 - Trial period subscriptions.
 Not everyone who visits your site will make a purchase.
 They may be shopping around or just aren't ready to commit yet.
 By allowing them to invest less money from the start, you're more likely to make sales.
 If they're happy with the first box they receive, you'll very likely have a new long-term customer.

-- Recurring order and payment functionality.
+- Subscription billing and payment functionality.
 Subscription boxes are paid for and shipped on a recurring basis.
 That means your website builder will need to be able to accommodate this payment model.
 This may be a part of the platform itself, or you can use an integrated eCommerce payment gateway.

 - Private forums or content.
 Many subscription box memberships come with additional benefits.
 Private forums or locked content are some of the most common, and a very simple way to add value to your membership plans.
 The sense of exclusivity it can generate is also a great way to incentivize purchasing a subscription.